-Gantt charts are there to make project and resource management simple.
+Gantt charts are there to make project management and resource allocation simple.

 A visual planning tool that’s easy to comprehend.
 They are beloved for the worldwide for the simplicity they provide to project managers.
 But, how do these tools, known for project planning and task scheduling fare to something as complicated as resource management?
 Are Gantt charts still the tool for you?